godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

    That's it, our life bar is ready.
 This last part was quick, wasn't it?
 That's thanks to our robust container setup.

-Design the bomb and rupee counters
+Design the bomb and emerald counters
 ----------------------------------

-The bomb and rupee counters are like the bar's ``Count`` node.
+The bomb and emerald counters are like the bar's ``Count`` node.
 So we'll duplicate it and use it as a template.

 Under the ``Bar`` node, select ``Count`` and press Ctrl D to duplicate